fhcrcio/fhcrc.io/software.md

 * Double-click the downloaded file and follow the prompts to install Anaconda (default options are acceptable).
 * For assistance troubleshooting installation, please go [here](https://jupyter.readthedocs.io/en/latest/install.html).

+To check if you've successfully installed Anaconda, open the Anaconda Navigator application and click on the button to launch a Jupyter notebook.
+You should see a file browser open in your default web browsing application.

 ### Python: plotnine